The + of training

 Go to content Navigation Direct access Intranet/ENT

-The Master program in Migration Studies focuses on a crucial issue in today’s world: the impact of migration and diversity on contemporary societies.
+The Master in Migration Studies addresses one of the most pressing global issues: the impact of migration and cultural diversity on contemporary societies.
 The movement of people, ideas and practices and the growing diversification of societies have had very significant effects on legislations, on public policies as well as on individual and collective social experiences.

-The programs benefit from an important tradition of research in the history and sociology of migration in Nice, a cosmopolitan border city, as well as from a rich professional and associative environment connected to migration.
+The program benefits from an important tradition of research in the history and sociology of migration in Nice, a cosmopolitan border city, as well as from a rich professional and associative environment connected to migration.

 The program combines a strengthening of the knowledge and tools of political science at the M1 level, with a multidisciplinary approach (law, political science, and social sciences) and international perspective on migration during the M2 year.
 In France, this is the only M2 level Master in Migration Studies taught in English.

-This program is based on active pedagogy and hands-on methodologies combining lectures, seminars and practical applications with an aim at acquiring skills to conduct empirical research, to produce and promote rigorous analyses and to lead and carry out projects in either public, international or nonstate organizations.
+This program builds on an active pedagogy that combines lectures, seminars and practical exercises to develop students’ ability to conduct empirical research, produce rigorous analyses, and manage professional projects in either public, international or nonstate organizations.

-The Master in Migration Studies is an excellent training preparing for careers in international and European organizations, local, national, and international administrations, NGOs and the media.
+The Master in Migration Studies is an excellent training, equipping graduates for careers in international and European institutions, governmental and local authorities, NGOs, and media organisations.

 Formation accessible aux personnes en situation de handicap.